eldube/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

-The following finds and displays the 5-minute interval with the maximum number of steps.
+The following R code finds and displays the 5-minute interval with the maximum number of steps.

 ```r
 ## get interval with maximum number of steps, on average